Table of contents

 Further information

-The fleshy consistency of the fruit earned them the nickname "melon tree fruit" from the conquerors from Europe.
-Botanically speaking, however, it is neither a tree nor a fruit.
-The plant is more of a perennial that used to bear small berries and now bears giant berries.
+The fleshy consistency of the fruit earned them the nickname "melon tree fruit" from the European conquerors.
+Botanically speaking, however, they are neither a tree nor a fruit.
+The plant is more of a shrub that used to bear small berries and now bears giant berries.
 18 The papaya plant does not form secondary wood, is often hollow inside and is often filled with water at the base.
 2 Papaya plants thrive best in subtropical or tropical climates.
 They then grow up to 3 m tall within a year.
-Papayas sometimes bear their first fruits after just one year.
+Papayas sometimes bear their first fruit after just one year.
 However, the main production is in the 2nd to 4th year, when the plants reach heights of up to 10 m, depending on the variety.
-Lower temperatures produce smaller fruits.
+Lower temperatures produce smaller fruit.
 Papayas like full sunlight and well-drained, porous soil.

 Papayas have male and female plants that cannot be distinguished from one another in their young stages.
 This sexual differentiation also makes plantation cultivation more difficult.
 This can be remedied by planting several young plants in the same seed hole and identifying the male plants by their flowers, which can then be removed.
 To ensure good fertilization, around 10% of the male plants are kept in the plantation.
 2